Neurocrine Biosciences Inc at Morgan Stanley Global Healthcare C

 Jeff Hung - Morgan Stanley, Research Division - Equity Analyst

-Good morning, and welcome to the Morgan Stanley Global Healthcare Conference.
+Welcome to the Morgan Stanley Global Healthcare Conference.
 I'm Jeff Hung, one of the biotech analysts.
 For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
 If you have any questions, please reach out to your Morgan Stanley sales representative.
-For this session, we have Neurocrine with CEO, Kevin Gorman; and CFO, Matt Abernethy.
+For this session, we have Neurocrine Biosciences with CEO, Kevin Gorman; and CFO, Matthew Abernethy.
 Welcome, Kevin and Matt.

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director